 The VCDI is coordinated by Alwin Köhler, Scientific Director of the Max Perutz Labs:

-“Many labs were shut down in March 2020, the scientists sent home.
-But more and more came back, building a diagnostics pipeline from scratch.
-I am proud of the creative energy, ingenuity and scientific excellence of all the basic researchers involved.
-They stepped up without a moment’s hesitation.
-The VCDI is now in a unique position in that we offer both large-scale testing capacity as well as basic and translational research to fight the virus.”
+“Many labs were shut down during the lockdown in March 2020, the scientists sent home.
+But more and more came back, building a testing pipeline from scratch.
+I am proud of the energy, ingenuity and scientific excellence of all the basic researchers involved.
+They stepped up without a moment’s hesitation.”

 The VCDI has received an emergency seed-funding by the Vienna Science and Technology Fund (WWFT).